Frequently Asked Questions

 The CASA does not provide legal representation in the courtroom and cannot provide legal advice.
 That is the role of the attorney or Guardian ad litem.
-The CASA provides crucial background information that assists attorneys in presenting their cases.
+The CASA provides crucial background information which assists attorneys in presenting their cases.
 It is important to remember that CASA does not represent a child’s wishes in court.
 Rather, they speak to the child’s best interests.

 Is there a “typical” CASA?

 CASAs come from all walks of life, with a variety of professional, educational, and ethnic backgrounds.
-We have CASA of all ages.
+We have CASAs of all ages.
 Some have full-time jobs.
 Some are retired.
 Whatever a CASA’s unique biography, they all share a passion for helping children and desire to make a difference in their community.